January 1, 2015 – There's Something Amazing Inside

 Cookies sold for Gift Of Caring do not have to be allocated from the troop's available booth cookie inventory.
 Cookies for this purpose can be obtained directly from the cookie cupboard during the period between the end of booth sales and completion of the cookie program.
 Contact the council office to handle the details.

 5. What can we do with the cookies we still have after booths are over?

 Hopefully, a troop transfers cookies to other troops in need of cookies during the last few days of booth sales.
 Leftovers can also be used as a Gift of Caring donation or saved for future troop meeting snacks.
 However, large amounts of cookies remaining after the end of booth sales may be sold at private sales and/or booths until the last day of May, provided they are scheduled through the service unit office.

 6. What could a cookie booth look like?

 It could be a traditional booth with a minimum of 2 girls and 2 adults at an approved and schedule location, with management permission.
 Booths cannot be scheduled near an establishment whose primary business is the sale of alcohol or tobacco products.
 A minimum of two girls selling cookies, supervised by two adults, at an establishment with which at least one of the Girl Scouts has a personal relationship.
 This includes a girl's church, a parent's place of employment, or a relative's business.
-This type of booth is listed as a private booth in ebudde booth scheduler, and is approved by council or the service unit cookie chair.
+This type of booth is listed as a My Sales booth in ebudde booth scheduler, and is approved by council or the service unit cookie chair.
 A drive through booth must be set up in a safe location, following standard booth safety rules, and approved by council or service unit cookie chair as any other booth.

 7. Can non-Girl Scouts be at a cookie booth?